 - Review program opportunities at the associate’s, bachelor’s and certificate levels to meet regional employer demands and invest in high-priority programs.

-- Identify program opportunities for targeted non-traditional audiences (e.g., veterans).
+- Identify program opportunities for targeted non-traditional audiences (e.g., veterans, alumni, military).

-- Begin efforts to expand compressed course offerings (e.g., Maymester and Winter Intersession) and consider other parts-of-term course offerings.
+- Continue efforts to expand compressed course offerings (e.g., Maymester and Winter Intersession) and consider other parts-of-term course offerings.

 - Investigate potential partnerships with online program management providers (OPMs).

 - Collaborate with WVU Corporate Relations to identify regional employers to assess upskilling and reskilling needs.